MJ Melendez Player Props: Royals vs. Angels

 MJ Melendez At The Plate

-- Melendez is batting .156 with four doubles, a home run and nine walks.
+- Melendez has four doubles, a home run and 10 walks while batting .149.

-- Melendez has picked up a hit in 41.2% of his 17 games this season, with multiple hits in 17.6% of those games.
+- Melendez has picked up a hit in 38.9% of his 18 games this season, with more than one hit in 16.7% of those games.

 - He has gone deep in one game this year.

-- Melendez has driven in a run in four games this season (23.5%), including two games with multiple runs batted in.
+- In four games this year (22.2%), Melendez has picked up an RBI, including two games with multiple runs batted in.

-- In five games this year (29.4%), he has scored, including multiple runs twice.
+- In five games this season (27.8%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.